mydev911/AWS_ECS_CodePipeline_CodeDeploy_CodeCommit_CodeBuild_Docker/AWS-pipeline_Part_1.md

-## ON aws ec2 create docker image with centos and install http
+## ON aws ec2 create docker image with centos and install http  apache (mannual way)
+### With dockerfile plz click bellwo

 #### https://youtu.be/d7PTjQiahOQ

 #### Create Ec2 and Attetch with elestic ip